Itvisors/mendix-ReactDnD/README.md

 ## Features
 - Drag items from lists and drop them on other page elements.
 - Reorder items in a list by dragging them.
+- Drag the entire item or only by dragging a drag handle.
 - Configure for each item whether it is draggable, or a drop target, or both.
 - For drop targets, configure which items may be dropped onto it.
 - Position images on a floorplan or other background.